 Estimate variability of the random error σε2

-The existence of a significant relationship between dependent and independent variable can be tested by whether b is equal to 0.
+If we set b equal to 0, then we can test whether or not the existence of a significant relationship between the dependent and independent variables.
 If b is not equal to 0 there is a linear relationship.
-The null and alternative hypotheses are
+The null and alternative hypotheses are:

 - The alternative hypothesis H1: b≠0